 When the Covid-19 pandemic hit in 2020, Sara Wang did not retreat into a bubble; she threw herself into volunteering at local non-profits, and spent her time mentoring, and coaching others who were struggling to keep their businesses and organizations afloat.
-The idea for starting a business also began to emerge as Sara saw so many entrepreneurs’ businesses grind to a halt unable to overcome obstacles.
+The idea of starting a business also began to emerge as Sara saw so many entrepreneurs’ businesses grind to a halt unable to overcome obstacles.
 She recognized the unsustainable patterns that traditional coaching practitioners were ignoring, and VIV Coaching was born!

 VIV Coaching is a Metro Vancouver-based executive coaching business that serves small to medium-sized businesses and helps them thrive in today’s ever-changing world.